mflova/mflova-coding-guidelines/python/plotting/seaborn.md

 ### Pairplot

-`sns.pairplot`: For distributions.
-It will generate a grid that shows the correlation between variables given.
+`sns.pairplot`: For pair-wise relationship.
+It will generate a grid that plots the marginal distribution on the diagonal and relationship plots between paired variables on all the other ones.
 Example: `sns.pairplot(iris, hue="species")`.
 Created under the hood with `sns.PairGrid`.

 This plot is more flexible than it seems.
-Another use is by indicating `x_vars` and `y_vars` in order to fix the variables I want to represent.
-I also have arguments such as `diag_kws` to modify the behaviour of specific subplots like, in this case, for the diagonal ones.
+Another use is by indicating `vars` and the list of all columnts.
+If I want even more control, I can provide `x_vars` and `y_vars` in order to fix the variables I want to represent I also have arguments such as `diag_kws` to modify the behaviour of specific subplots like, in this case, for the diagonal ones.

 ### Jointplot

 `sns.jointplot` For bivariate distributions.
-Plots the information as a scatter and, on top of that, on the side, the marginal distribution of each isolated variable.
+Plots a relationship-based plot on the center and, on top of that, on the side, the marginal distribution of each isolated variable.
 This one has specific keywords sucgh as `joint_kws` or `marginal_kws` to send specific parameters to these isolated plots.
 If you are looking for a more specific representation, be aware that these are created via `sns.JointGrid`.
 Take a look at it.

 ## Axes-level